Websoft9Archive/ansible-jenkins/docs/solution-backup.md

 Different Cloud Platform's snapshot settings slightly different, refer to [Cloud platform backup solution](https://support.websoft9.com/docs/faq/tech-instance.html)

+### Jenkins Backup plugin

+We suggest you use the [Backup plugin](https://plugins.jenkins.io/backup/) for Jenkins backups

 ### Manual backup for application

 Manual backup for application is based on the **Exporting source code and database of application** to achieve a minimized backup scheme.